Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels

-To capture semi-unsupervised learning, we propose that a model must to be able to cluster data in a way that matches the structure in the limited label information.
+To capture semi-unsupervised learning, we propose that a model must to be able to cluster data in a way that matches the structure given by the limited label information.
 We call this the \textit{inductive bias requirement}.
 And for the sake of ease of use, it is desirable to have an explicit representation of the posterior predictions of classes for any labelled data we have to train on.
 Such an object can then be used directly as a classifier at test time.
 We call this the \textit{classifier requirement}.
-We have demonstrated that a simple Gaussian mixture deep generative model can fulfill these requirements, learning successfully in the semi-unsupervised regime.
+We have demonstrated that a simple Gaussian mixture deep generative model, with appropriate amortised variational posterior, can fulfill these requirements, learning successfully in the semi-unsupervised regime for the datasets studied.

-We hope for further study of this new learning regime, as it is liable to be the true state of affairs when learning with limited labelled data.
+We hope for further study of this new learning regime, as it is potentially the true state of affairs when learning with limited or biased labelled data.